kubernetes-sigs/cluster-proportional-vertical-autoscaler/examples/README.md

 # Example files

-There are several example yaml files in this folder, each of them will create an autoscaler Deployment watches and resizes the replicas of the nginx server.
-They are using different control modes.
+This provides an example of using the cluster proportional vertical autoscaler to vertically scale the resources for an nginx server poportional to the size of the cluster, in this case number of nodes.

 Use below commands to create / delete one of the example:
 ```
-kubectl create -f linear.yaml
+kubectl create -f cpvpa-nginx-example.yaml
 ...
-kubectl delete -f linear.yaml
+kubectl delete -f cpvpa-nginx-example.yaml
 ```
-P.S.
-You need to delete the created configMap explicitly when using *-defaultparams.yaml.

 # RBAC configurations

 RBAC authentication has been enabled by default in Kubernetes 1.6+.
 You will need